0

 Mental Health Colorado

-A nonprofit, nonpartisan organization that advocates for the more than one million Coloradans who experience a mental health or substance use disorder each year.
+• Mental Health Colorado is a nonprofit, nonpartisan organization that advocates for the more than one million Coloradans who experience a mental health or substance use disorder each year.

 The Suicide Prevention Coalition of Colorado (SPCC)

-Safe2Tell (1--877-542-SAFE (7233)
+Safe2Tell 1-877-542-SAFE (7233)

-Provides young people an anonymous way to report any threatening behaviors or activities endangering themselves or someone they know.
+• Safe2Tell provides young people an anonymous way to report any threatening behaviors or activities endangering themselves or someone they know.

 Having a comprehensive suicide prevention policy in place can help K-12 schools and institutions of higher education reduce the likelihood that a young person will attempt or die by suicide and can help schools respond if a young person dies by suicide.
 The American Foundation for Suicide Prevention’s Model School District Policy on Suicide Prevention is applicable for education levels K-12.
 Preventing suicide depends not only on suicide prevention policies but also on a comprehensive approach.
 This approach promotes a wellness culture that encompasses social and mental health and the participation of families and communities.